B2B SaaS Case Study

 - Consistent patterns.

-Balancing Power & Usability (Tenant Admin Focus):
+Balancing Power & Usability - Tenant Admin:

 - Progressive disclosure of advanced controls.